peterrham/projects/javascript_tests/README.txt

 A buffer of text that include html fragments that are moving in and out of files and may be useful in the future.

+./html_table_full_height_and_width.html

+This table takes up the full width and much of the full height of the html window.
+I'm not exactly sure why it works, but it shows that a table can help with this, although javascript seems to be the most simple way.

 Here follows, a list of not so useful files, possibly should be deleted:

 ./from_optimap_trimmed.txt